QUASI-DEV/www/md/faq.md

 ### What are 'Slocks'?

 'Slock' is a porte-manteau of 'Smart, Safe and Secure Lock'.
-Any object supporting ZigBee, Z-Wave, Bluetooth LE or Wi-Fi can already be used as a Slock thanks to our first product, the Ethereum Computer.
+Any object supporting ZigBee, Z-Wave, Bluetooth LE or Wi-Fi can already be used as a Slock thanks to our first product, the [Ethereum Computer](/ethereum_computer.html).
 When it comes to powering up a ‘dumb’ object, it will be a case of retrofitting it using smart plugs.
-Slocks will also come in many shapes and sizes: bike Slocks, car Slocks and door Slocks are already being explored through partnerships with IoT manufacturers.

 ### How do Slocks work?

 The owner of a Slock sets a deposit amount (if needed) and a price for using the item.
 Users can find the Slock using the mobile app and then make a payment on the Ethereum blockchain, thereby gaining permission to open or close that Slock with their smart phone.

-If selected, a deposit is held as collateral in a smart contract until the user returns the item.
+An (optional) deposit is held as collateral in a smart contract until the user returns the item.
 The smart contract is automatically enforced, with the deposit returned to the user minus the cost of the rental, which in turn will be automatically disbursed to the owner of the Slock.

 We're working with our partner [SafeShare](http://www.safeshareinsurance.com/), to provide ad-hoc insurance where a deposit wouldn't be appropriate.